globalgov/manydata/.github/CONTRIBUTING.md

 If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed before openning a pull request.
 If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex).

-Please follow the qData pull request guideline (https://github.com/globalgov/qData/blob/main/.github/pull_request_template.md)
+Please follow the manydata pull request guideline (https://github.com/globalgov/manydata/blob/main/.github/pull_request_template.md)

 ### Branches
 We use two **main branches** in this project: